matthewrenze/shortcuts-to-hyperlinks/README.md

 ShortcutsToHyperlinks.exe "C:\Folder with Shortcuts"

 ## Output
-This console application creates a single file in the source folder called Hyperlinks.html that contains all of the hyperlinks.
+A single HTML file is created in the source folder called Hyperlinks.html that contains all of the shortcuts represented as hyperlinks.